nforgeio/RaspberryDebugger/README.md

 ## ASPNET Project Debug Properties

-When debugging ASPNETCORE projects, you can pass command line arguments and environment variables to the remote program and you also have the option to start a browser on your workstation and have it display a page from your application.
+When debugging ASPNET projects, you can pass command line arguments and environment variables to the remote program and you also have the option to start a browser on your workstation and have it display a page from your application.

 Your web application will be deployed on your Raspberry on all network interfaces, using the port specified by the **App URL**.